-One purpose of the design review process is for the City to receive comments from the public that help to identify feedback and concerns about the site and design concept, identify applicable Seattle Design Guidelines and Neighborhood Design Guidelines of highest priority to the site and explore conceptual design, siting alternatives and eventual architectural design.
+One purpose of the design review process is for the Board and City to receive comments from the public that help to identify feedback and concerns about the site and design concept, identify applicable Seattle Design Guidelines and Neighborhood Design Guidelines of highest priority to the site and explore conceptual design, siting alternatives and eventual architectural design.

-All public comments submitted in writing for this project can be viewed using the following link and entering the record number: http://web6.seattle.gov/dpd/edms/
+All public comments submitted in writing for this project can be viewed using the following link and entering the record number 3036766-LU: http://web6.seattle.gov/dpd/edms/

-PRIORITIES & RECOMMENDATIONS
+PRIORITIES & BOARD RECOMMENDATIONS

-After visiting the site, considering the analysis of the site and context provided by the proponents, and reviewing public comment, Staff provides the following siting and design guidance.
+After visiting the site, considering the analysis of the site and context provided by the proponents, and hearing public comment, the Design Review Board members provided the following siting and design guidance.

-1. Design Concept:
+1. Response to Early Design Guidance: